 - Soft tissue contusions: bruising and swelling in the chest, arms, or legs from seatbelt or airbag deployment

-The window immediately following an accident is critical.
-Waiting weeks to begin treatment allows inflammation to become chronic, scar tissue to form in injured muscles, and compensatory movement patterns to take hold, all of which make recovery significantly longer and harder.
+The period immediately following an accident is clinically significant.
+When left untreated, inflammation can become chronic, scar tissue can form in injured muscles, and compensatory movement patterns can develop, all of which extend recovery time.

-Early physical therapy intervention has been shown to reduce recovery time by up to 40% compared to delayed treatment.
-It also creates the medical documentation your attorney needs to support your personal injury claim.
+Early physical therapy intervention also creates the medical documentation your attorney needs to support your personal injury claim.
+A timely evaluation establishes a medical record tied to the date of injury.

-In California, you do NOT need a physician's referral to begin physical therapy.
-Call us directly and we can schedule your first appointment the same day.
-No paperwork barriers.
+In California, you do not need a physician referral to begin physical therapy.
+Call us directly and we can typically schedule your first appointment the same day.

 What a Physical Therapy Program Looks Like